 (i) A change of course involving going back one or more stages can take place at any time in the session.
 Students can either choose to complete the session on their old course or suspend their registration for the rest of the session.
 If the session is completed, there is no need for the student to be in a position to progress in order to change course if going back one or more stages.

 (ii) Schools may not, though, accept such a student if the compulsory modules on the student's proposed new course include more than 60 credits that the student has already studied.

-3.8 Where supplementary regulations for a student's new course contain any compulsory modules which the student has already taken the module(s) should be taken again and the higher of the two marks gained used for progression purposes.
-The mark gained at the first attempt (ie on the previous course) will, though, be the one used for degree classification purposes.
+3.8 Where supplementary regulations for a student's new course contain any compulsory modules which the student has already taken, the module(s) should be taken again and the higher of the two marks gained used for progression purposes.
+The mark gained at the first attempt (that is, on the previous course) will, though, be the one used for degree classification purposes.

-4. Change from an Undergraduate Foundation year to Honours Programme
+Change from an undergraduate Foundation year to Honours programme

 Includes: requirements; request to transfer form; impact of student immigration status